 Optician Education Requirements, Job Duties and Employment Outlook

 Opticians are eye care professionals who select and fit contacts and eyeglasses for patients.
 After an ophthalmologist writes a prescription, dispensing opticians take eye measurements and determine how a patient's occupation, lifestyle and facial features affect his or her eyewear needs.
+On-the-job training or an apprenticeship can provide the training needed to begin working in this profession; however, some aspiring opticians choose to pursue certificates or degrees in the field.
+Licensure is required in some states, and employers may prefer to hire those who are certified.

-Educational Requirements for Opticians
+Education Requirements for Opticians

 While licensing requirements vary by state, some states mandate that applicants pass a practical or written examination.
 Employers may require prospective opticians to be certified by the American Board of Opticianry and National Contact Lens Examiners.